Australian lawmaker prompts anger over shooting ad days after Orlando killings

 "I'm not giving an explanation.
 You can go and watch the advertisement because it's an anti-selling off Australia advertisement," he told the Australian Broadcasting Corp.

-"It was just for humor value.
-But it was humor getting a message across."
+"It was just for humour value.
+But it was humour getting a message across."

 That argument did not seem to gain much traction on Twitter, where users savaged Katter.